Jack Ritchie: Death

+Career

 Short stories

-Jack Ritchie was a prolific writer of short stories, with his work appearing in an extraordinary variety of periodicals and newspapers.
-He contributed a number of "hard-boiled" stories to Manhunt magazine throughout the 1950s with other stories appearing in such diverse publications as The Philadelphia Inquirer, Stag, New York Daily Mirror, Smashing Detective Stories, and Good Housekeeping.
+Jack Ritchie was a prolific writer of short stories, published in an extraordinary variety of periodicals and newspapers.
+His first published story was "Always the Season", which ran in the December 29, 1953 issue of the New York Daily News.
+He contributed several "hard-boiled" detective and crime fiction stories to Manhunt magazine throughout the 1950s; other stories appeared in such diverse publications as The Philadelphia Inquirer, Stag, New York Daily Mirror, Smashing Detective Stories, and Good Housekeeping.
 Ultimately, Ritchie published well over 500 stories.

-The multiplicity of publications that purchased material from Ritchie can be explained by the fact that his lifelong agent, Larry Sternig, would promptly send out manuscripts whenever a new publication appeared on the scene.
-However, it was to Alfred Hitchcock's Mystery Magazine that Ritchie sold more stories than any other periodical: 123 stories over a period of 23 years, 1959-1982.
+Ritchie's prolific output to many publications can be attributed to his lifelong agent, Larry Sternig, who would promptly send out manuscripts whenever a new publication appeared on the scene.
+However, Ritchie sold more stories to Alfred Hitchcock's Mystery Magazine than any other periodical: 123 stories over a period of 23 years, 1959-1982.
 One of these tales, "The Green Heart", was adapted by director/star Elaine May into the cult movie classic A New Leaf co-starring Walter Matthau.
-"The Green Heart" was also adapted into a musical by Charles Busch and Rusty Magee.
+"The Green Heart" was also adapted into a musical by Charles Busch and Rusty Magee in 1997.
 Other stories from AHMM were used in the popular television series Alfred Hitchcock Presents.
 Nearly all of Ritchie's stories have been reprinted in periodicals and anthologies, with one story, "For All the Rude People", being re-published 12 times.

-In the early 1970s, Ritchie created his two popular series characters, the vampire-sleuth Cardula, an anagram of Dracula, and Detective Henry Turnbuckle, both of whom went on to feature in some of Ritchie's best known stories.
+For Boys' Life, Ritchie regularly wrote stories about comic interactions with exchange students from Liechtenstein, set at fictional Robert Louis Stevenson High School in Wisconsin.
+In the early 1970s, Ritchie created two popular recurring characters, the vampire-sleuth Cardula, an anagram of Dracula, and Detective Henry Turnbuckle, both of whom would feature in some of Ritchie's best known stories.
 More television adaptations followed, with several stories serving as the basis for episodes of the show Tales of the Unexpected.
 One of Ritchie's stories, "The Absence of Emily", which won the Edgar Award in 1982, has been filmed twice.
 Throughout the 1970s, Ritchie continued to contribute stories to various publications, most often to Ellery Queen's Mystery Magazine.
 Ritchie was also a lifelong member of the Council for Wisconsin Writers, from which he won three awards for his short fiction.

-Ritchie's only novel, Tiger Island, was published in 1987, four years after his death, and other tales continued to be published posthumously, the most recent being "The Fabricator", which appeared in the May, 2009 issue of the Alfred Hitchcock Mystery Magazine.
+Ritchie's short stories have been collected in multiple anthologies.
+There are four anthology monographs in English, three of which were published posthumously: A New Leaf and other stories (1971), The Adventures of Henry Turnbuckle (1987), Little Boxes of Bewilderment (1989), and The Best of Manhunt 4 (2022).
+After his death, new stories continued to be published posthumously, the most recent being "The Fabricator", which appeared in the May, 2009 issue of the Alfred Hitchcock Mystery Magazine.

+Novel

+Ritchie's only novel, Tiger Island, was published in 1987, four years after his death.